Skip to main content

 PK-TX Grill and Smoker

-The PK Grills PKTX is a great option for anyone looking for a fully-functional charcoal grill with a smaller outdoor area.
+The PK Grills PKTX is a great option for anyone looking for a fully functional charcoal grill with a smaller outdoor area.

-On the flip side, we didn’t love the lid, which was heavy and felt like it was going to fall off if we didn’t open it carefully enough.
+On the flip side, we didn’t love the lid.
+It’s heavy and felt like it’s going to fall off if we don’t open it carefully enough.
 The bottom vents were also really hard to access and hot coals fell out if you opened them during the cooking process.
-The grill also lacks an ash bucket; it does have two ash catches, but they were impossible to clean out without making a mess on my driveway.

 Pros